Navigating Your Hydraulic Cylinder Components

 The piston rod is typically a hard chrome-plated piece of cold-rolled steel attached to the piston and extends from the cylinder through the head.
 The piston rod connects the hydraulic cylinder to the machine component doing the work, such as a plow, or a dump body.
 The mounting attachment will connect directly to the piston rod.

 In many build styles, the cylinder head contains a seal gland, that houses seals to prevent the pressurized oil inside the barrel from leaking past the interface between the rod and the head.
 The advantage of a seal gland is easy removal for seal replacement.
-The seal gland typically contains a primary seal, a secondary seal / buffer seal, bearing elements, wiper / scraper and static seal.
+The seal gland typically contains a primary seal, a secondary seal/buffer seal, bearing elements, wiper/scraper, and a static seal.
 In some cases, especially in small hydraulic cylinders, the rod gland and the bearing elements are made from a single integral machined part.